fsmalik/bindingsite_cnn/README.md

 # Binding Site Tensor
-Contains scripts for an working project that converts protein binding sites to tensors for use in 3D CNN.
+Contains scripts for a working project that converts protein binding sites to tensors for use in Machine Learning and Deep Learning, particularly designed for 3D CNN.

-The keras code is written in CPU form, but was meant to be converted to GPU since the calculations are intensive.
+The Keras code is written in CPU form, but was meant to be converted to GPU since the calculations are intensive.
 I currently only have MacOS, and this is the reason the project is currently on hold.

-Certain scripts in the program can be used for however.
+However, certain scripts in the program can still be used for other things.

 __Requirements:__